tum-phoenix/drive_ros_custom_behavior_trees/README.md

 intersection_turn_speed | float | The max speed when taking a 90° turn at an intersection.
 Has no effect when crossing an intersection. sharp_turn_speed | float | Possibility to adjust curve speed if necessary; especially if the car doesn't perform too well in curves.
 This applies to curved roads, no intersection turns. very_sharp_turn_speed | float | See sharp_turn_speed.
-This is used in very sharp turns (no bullshit!) speed_zero_tolerance | If a sensed speed is less than this value it is considered to be zero.
+This is used in very sharp turns (no bullshit!) speed_zero_tolerance | float | If a sensed speed is less than this value it is considered to be zero.
 This is important for accurate state switching.
 **Distances** | |
 min_sign_react_distance | float | currently unused.
 max_sign_react_distance | float | currently unused.